 1. The main car park is located immediately as you enter the centre and there are clear signs directing you to the disabled parking that can be located at the top car park.
 There are 10 disabled spaces within the whole site.
 Please take care crossing the road from these designated spaces.

 2. Both our large car parks are floodlit to allow customers to get out of and into their cars safely although some areas of the car parks can be less lit due to the shear size of them.
+If you do not have a car to get to the fair, look at this site for the rebates an rentals.

 Shops and facilities